 When it comes to yoga I love to work hard, play hard and rest incredibly hard!
 I like to sweat, dance, roll around, laugh, cry, try things I don't think I can do, explore things I love and liberate myself from the confines of structure and form to invoke feelings of freedom and wildness.

 I love to explore challenge as I feel yoga can reveal to us that we are capable of so much more than we think we are and helps to challenge self-limiting beliefs.

-I offer movement inspired by our wild nature; playful, spontaneous, fluid and self-guided and regularly weave stories, themes and ideas from daily life and nature into the practices.
-My teachings are very much rooted in the modern day whilst also drawing inspiration from the traditions of the practice and the old ways.
+I offer movement inspired by our wild nature; playful, spontaneous, fluid, cyclical, rhythmic and self-guided and regularly weave stories, themes and ideas from daily life and nature into the practices.
+My approach is very much rooted in the modern day whilst also drawing inspiration from, honouring and respecting the lineage and traditions of these practices.